MrKalisz/PP2.4-ICD2O/README.md

 **Use nested Ifs for all questions**

-1. Create a method called min() that takes in 3 integers.
+1. Accept 3 integers from input.
-Return the smallest of the three integers.</br>
+Output the smallest of the three integers.</br>
+**Example:**</br>

+		In: 4
+		In: 5
+		In: 8
+		4

 </br>

-2. Create a method called isLeapYear() that takes in an integer as a parameter.
+2. Accept an integer from input.
 Check if the year is a leap year.
 To figure out if it is a leap year follow the following steps.</br>

 		1. If the year is evenly divisible by 4 go to step 2. else go to step 4.